 - Barricade all accessible areas to the crane so personnel cannot be struck or crushed when the upperworks is swung. - Do not climb onto or off the crane while the upperworks is being swung or the crane is being traveled. - Signal the operator for permission to climb onto/off the crane. - Operator: do not swing or travel while personnel are climbing onto or off the crane.
 Stop the swing and travel motions.
-Apply the swing brake and turn on travel park. - Operator: Always sound the horn to alert personnel before you swing or travel. - Automatic alarms will sound to alert personnel when the crane is swung or traveled. - NOTE If the swing and travel alarms are not operating properly, they must be repaired as soon as possible.
+Apply the swing brake and turn on travel park. - Operator: Always sound the horn to alert personnel before you swing or travel. - Automatic alarms will sound to alert personnel when the crane is swung or traveled and when the VPC (variable position counterweight) is moving. - NOTE If the swing, travel, and VPC alarms are not operating properly, they must be repaired as soon as possible.
 Until they are repaired, the operator shall alert personnel to crane movement using the horn on the control console.